Commonwealth University of Pennsylvania — Admission Snapshot 2026

 ACT Competitiveness

 This score makes Commonwealth University of Pennsylvania slightly Competitive for ACT scores.
-You need to well to score 22 on the ACT.
+You need to do well to score 22 on the ACT.

 ACT Scores Breakdown by Sections